 John Collins' workshop, with a poster of Johann Bessler stuck up on the wall

-John Collins in his workshop.
+John Collins in his workshop

 John Collins: When I was 15 I took out an anthology of unsolved mysteries from the library.
 One of the mysteries was the legend of Bessler’s wheel.
 It fascinated me for a while, but gradually other things took my attention away.

 When I was 30, I found the book again, by chance.
 The book talks about Bessler’s maid’s testimony that the wheel was driven by hand from outside the room.
-With my engineering experience I realized that there was no way her account of how it worked could be true.
+With my engineering experience I realised that there was no way her account of how it worked could be true.
 This set me off questioning other ways the project had been discredited.

 So Bessler has nearly always been a part of your life?